Wing Commander (franchise): Wing Commander Arena

 Publisher Electronic Arts and developer Gaia Industries revived the Wing Commander franchise with a downloadable release on Xbox Live Arcade called Wing Commander Arena.
 Dogfights take place in one of nine environments, and pilots are able to choose from 18 ships.
 There can be up to 16 players in a single match.
 The title was released on July 25, 2007.
 It is set chronologically after Wing Commander Prophecy Gold, and background information is included in the digital Star*Soldier manual.

 Canceled games

+Alien Commander

+Around 1993, Warren Spector developed a pitch for a science fiction game called Alien Commander, which would be set in the Wing Commander universe.
+A concept document was produced, however the project was scrapped in favor of proceeding with System Shock.

 Privateer 3

 Origin aborted several attempts to continue the Privateer franchise between 1995 and 2003, by either developing a sequel (Privateer 3) or an online game (Privateer or Wing Commander Online).
 Only one of these was formally announced.
 The March 1998 issue of Computer Games Strategy Plus featured a cover story on Privateer 3.
 Origin confirmed that development of the game had been canceled shortly after the magazine was published.